EME-YE/QR-Code-Maker/README.md

-# QRCode-and-BusStops
+# QR Travel
 The project is simple.
-Make travelling on busses less annoying (using qrcodes and python)
+Make travelling on public transport less annoying (using QR codes and Python)

+**About QR Busing**

+QR Travel makes it easy to find out when your means of transport will arrive.
+It allows you to check the bus schedule by simply scanning a QR code.

+**Usage**

+1. Scan our QR code which are located on bus stop signs via your phones camera.
+This will redirect you to google maps.

+3. When you are on the bus stop's page click the under the subheading buses.
+This    will take you to the bus stops schedule.